andrechristikan/ack-nestjs-boilerplate-docs/usage/configuration/centralize-language-and-message.md

 # Centralize language and Message

-## Message Module

-`MessageModule` use `I18nModule`.
+ack-nestjs-boilerplate-mongoose use `I18nModule` and wrap into `MessageModule`.
 All languages will manage in MessageModule and store into `Global variable` same as `ConfigModule`.
 It's because we will use it often.
 Location in `src/message/message.module.ts`

 MessageModule will look like this.